 - Illness, health and wellbeing

-I am a Person Centred Counsellor in Portsmouth and a Registered Member of The British Association of Counselling & Psychotherapy, offering counselling to individuals.
+I am a Person Centred Counsellor in Portsmouth offering counselling to individuals.
 My own personal experience of loss is what started my interest in counselling.
 I became a volunteer at a local bereavement service and decided that I wanted to have a better understanding of counselling in general, so I began counselling training.
-This gave me the broader understanding of how feelings, thoughts, emotions and experiences can impact on a person in a wider sense.
+This gave me a broader understanding of how feelings, thoughts, emotions and experiences can impact on a person in a wider sense.

 I work from home in Cosham, the north of Portsmouth which is easily accessible from the A3, A27 without having to drive through the city.
 Clients often comment that the informal and calm setting helps them to feel comfortable and safe, which in turn enables them to express freely what they are thinking and feeling.